crlnvls/lap-1-project/README.md

 ## Future features

-* Search for a journal title
+* Search for a journal title.
-* Add GIFS into comments
+* Add GIFS into comments.
+* Add reactions to comments.
-* Reactions to comments
+* Reply to comments.
+* Add a sentiment analyser that auto-imputes emojis according to the post content's sentiment.